 3 Reasons Why Cloud Computing Backup Depends on the Restore

 You may have heard that “backup is fine, but it’s the restore that counts.”
 You may have also heard that flossing daily will fight cavities, prevent heart disease and make you better looking, but if you are anything like me, flossing and testing a restore are pretty much at the bottom of my list of fun things to do.
-So while this article is not going to help with your dental hygiene, it can help you better understand what backup means in the Google Apps world, and more importantly, what a restore looks like.
+So while this article is not going to help with your dental hygiene, it can help you better understand what backup means in the Google Workspace world, and more importantly, what a restore looks like.

 Google avows “Your work is always backed up”, so Google is really not going to lose any of your content.
 But you might.
 You or someone (or something) else could accidentally delete data.
 Third-party backup of your Google content is not to protect you from a Google outage; it is to protect you from yourself, your well-meaning co-workers, or the myriad devices that you use to sync your data all over the place.

 We have plenty of cases where folks have found that their data has gone missing.
 You can read some of these stories here.
 For the tl;dr crowd, consider the case where you try to clean up your cluttered calendar on your phone only to realize that deleting events from your phone also deletes them everywhere else.
 Or, if you have a central document share folder on Google Drive where multiple people have write access, you are going to find that someone has replaced a file that you cared about with a new version.
 Finally, you may find that, in your zeal to clean out your inbox, you deleted a couple of important messages along with their attachments.